Unitary Interactions Do Not Yield Outcomes: Attempting to Model "Wigner's Friend": Critique of Interpretation of the Experiment

 ``{\it Depending on the state of the incoming photon}, the operation performed by Alice's friend transforms the overall state as follows:

-In the excerpt above, I have italicized the problematic phrase that seems to suggest that the incoming photon {\it a} or {\it b} really is in a particular (but unknown) pure state, when that is not the case.
+In the excerpt above, I have italicized the misleading phrase suggesting that the incoming photon {\it a} or {\it b} really is in a particular (but unknown) pure state, when that is not the case.
 In their equations (S3), which omit the entire entangled state of {\it a} and {\it b}, these transformations are presented as yielding well-defined outcomes for the source photons {\it a} and {\it b}, when in fact they do not.
 The actual transformation taking place upon the interaction with $\alpha$ is as follows:

 This is clearly still an entangled state, so it is unambiguous that there has been no collapse or reduction as a result of the unitary interaction between $\alpha$ and the source state.
 Applying the transformation for Bob's ``Friend'' $\beta$ then yields the authors' equation (S7), an entangled state whose Bell-state properties can be confirmed via Alice and Bob's observable $A_1 = B_1$. ((S7) is just the final version of (8) including correlation of the $\beta$ states with $b$.)